 Support Members and their Careers

 - Deliver opportunities for professional engineers to enhance their skills base through continuing professional development.

 - Establish Panel of Chief Executive/Technology Officers to advise IEEE on strategic issues for greater engagement with industry.

 - Encourage practitioner-driven and practitioner-oriented conferences.

-- Provide career support to young members and offer reduced membership fees upon graduation.
+- Provide career support to Young Professionals and offer reduced membership fees upon graduation.

-- Promote global IEEE presence in areas such as Big Data Revolution, Green Technologies, Life Sciences, Cyber Security, Transportation, Energy.
+- Promote global IEEE presence in areas of emerging technologies such as Big Data, Green Technologies, Life Sciences, Cyber Security, Transportation, Energy.

 Promote Innovations in Publications